neuml/txtai/docs/install.md

 More granular extras are available for pipeline categories: `pipeline-audio`, `pipeline-data`, `pipeline-image`, `pipeline-llm`, `pipeline-text`, and `pipeline-train`.

-### Similarity
+### Vectors

-Word vectors, support for sentence-transformers models not on the HF Hub and additional ANN libraries.
+Support for sentence-transformers models not on the HF Hub and word vectors.

 ```
-pip install txtai[similarity]
+pip install txtai[vectors]
 ```

 ### Workflow